DFE-Digital/ixd-standards/index.md

 ### Legislation
 We may be breaking the law if we design services which are not accessible.

-[Equality act 2010](https://www.gov.uk/guidance/equality-act-2010-guidance) covers all public sector bodies.
+[Equality act 2010 (opens in new tab)](https://www.gov.uk/guidance/equality-act-2010-guidance) covers all public sector bodies.

 ### Good practice for accessibility
 You should: